-LGST 104 Interviewing, Investigating, and Communication Techniques (G and TP/SS only)
+LGST 104 Interviewing, Investigating, and Communication Techniques

 Introduction to the factors underlying effective communications and investigation within the legal environment.
 Techniques in interviewing, listening, and investigating will be presented and discussed.
 Students will have an opportunity to prepare for and to conduct interviews and draft investigation plans.
 PRE- or COREQUISITE(S): ENGL 101 or ENGL 101A.
 Three hours lecture/discussion each week.
 Formerly LA 104.